Obama blasts Trump, praises Biden in new 2020 campaign video

 WASHINGTON — Democratic presidential candidate Joe Biden and former President Barack Obama stepped up their attacks on President Donald Trump and defended their time in the White House in a new video showing their first in-person meeting since the coronavirus outbreak began.

-The 15-minute video, posted online Thursday, is the latest maneuver to get the former president involved in the 2020 campaign for his former vice president, as Biden tries to rebuild Obama’s winning coalition in November.
+The 15-minute video, posted online Thursday, is the latest effort to get the former president more involved in the 2020 campaign as his former vice president tries to rebuild Obama's winning coalition.
+Obama has promised an active role on the campaign trail this fall.

-The former president and vice president used the interview-style conversation to amplify Biden’s arguments against Trump, with Obama emphasizing Biden’s experience and personal attributes.
-They pointed to their administration’s signature health care law and blamed Trump for stoking division and animosity among Americans from the moment he entered the 2016 presidential race.
-They also were sharply critical of the Republican president’s efforts to combat the coronavirus, which has killed more than 140,000 Americans.
+The former White House partners used an interview-style conversation to amplify Biden's arguments against Trump, with Obama emphasizing Biden's experience and personal attributes.
+They pointed to their administration's 2010 health care law and blamed Trump for stoking division among Americans.
+They also were sharply critical of the Republican president's efforts to combat the coronavirus, which has killed more than 140,000 Americans.

-“Those words didn’t come out of our mouths while we were in office,” Obama replies.
+"Those words didn't come out of our mouths while we were in office," Obama replied.
+Trump slammed the pair Thursday afternoon in a Tweet, accusing them of doing a "terrible job" in office and allowing his election.
+The Republican National Committee issued a scathing assessment of "slickly produced, substance-free love fests," dubbing the effort "Biden and Obama's fiction."

-The pair is shown in the video wearing masks while arriving at an office, then sitting down well apart from each other to observe social distancing for a bare-faced chat.
-Biden’s campaign billed it as their first face-to-face meeting since the coronavirus pandemic began.
+The two men are shown wearing masks while arriving at an office, then sitting down well apart from each other to observe social distancing for an unmasked chat.
+Biden's campaign billed it as their first in-person meeting during the pandemic.

-Obama compared the nation’s current economic circumstances to what he inherited when he took office in 2009 after the financial collapse that played out during his general election campaign the previous year.
+Obama compared the nation's current economic circumstances to what he inherited in 2009 after the financial collapse that played out during his general election campaign the previous year.

-“We had to move fast, not just 100 days,” Obama said.
-“We had to move in the first month to get the recovery act passed.”
-Biden, calling Obama “Mr. President,” answered that he’d repeat what he learned: “We have got to sustain and keep people from going under forever.”
+"We had to move fast, not just 100 days," Obama said.
+"We had to move in the first month to get the recovery act passed."
+Calling Obama "Mr. President," Biden answered that he'd repeat what he learned: "We have got to sustain and keep people from going under forever."

 The former president largely stayed out of the once-crowded Democratic primary but endorsed Biden in April, when he was the last candidate standing.
 Obama hosted a virtual fundraiser for his former vice president last month that raised $7.6 million, the most of any Biden campaign event so far.
 He warned then against Democrats becoming "complacent and smug."

-In other exchanges, Obama and Biden blast Trump’s view of American society, and Obama praises Biden as possessing an empathy that Trump lacks.
+In other exchanges, Obama and Biden blasted Trump's view of American society, and Obama praised Biden as possessing empathy that he said Trump lacks.

-“He ran by deliberately dividing people from the moment he came down that escalator, and I think people are now going, ‘I don’t want my kid growing up that way,’” Biden said, recalling Trump’s 2016 campaign.
+"He ran by deliberately dividing people from the moment he came down that escalator, and I think people are now going, 'I don't want my kid growing up that way,'" Biden said, recalling Trump's 2016 campaign launch.

-Obama responds that he had confidence in Biden’s “heart and your character.”
-Governing, the former president said, “starts with being able to relate.
-If you can sit down with a family and see your own family in them … then you’re going to work hard for them, and that’s always what’s motivated you.”
+Obama said he has confidence in Biden's "heart and your character."
+Governing, the former president said, "starts with being able to relate.
+If you can sit down with a family and see your own family in them … then you're going to work hard for them, and that's always what's motivated you."

-Trying to amplify the point, Biden discussed the final months before his son Beau died of brain cancer and tied it to the 2010 health care law Obama signed.
-Biden said he recalled thinking “to myself, what would happen if his insurance company was able to come in — which they could have done before we passed Obamacare — and said, ‘You have outrun your insurance.’”
+Building on the point, Biden discussed the final months before his son Beau died of brain cancer and tied it to the 2010 health care law.
+Biden said he recalled thinking "what would happen if his insurance company was able to come in — which they could have done before we passed Obamacare — and said, 'You have outrun your insurance.'"

-Obama says, “I couldn’t be prouder of what we got done.”
-The meeting in the video — and the Biden campaign promoting it to voters — illustrates the larger role Obama is expected to play for the presumptive Democratic presidential nominee in the months before November.

-Obama remains a go-to foil for Trump and the Republican base, just as he was throughout his two terms as president.
-But the 44th president’s two winning coalitions remain the rough model for a Biden victory in November.
+Obama said he "couldn't be prouder of what we got done" and alluded to the Trump administration's continued efforts to repeal the Affordable Care Act through Congress and have it invalidated by the courts.
+"It is hard to fathom anybody wanting to take away people's health care in the middle of a major public health crisis … and a time when unemployment is at double digits," he said.
+The Republican National Committee insisted, "President Trump and Republicans will always protect pre-existing conditions."
+However, when the GOP controlled Congress during Trump's first two years in office, it failed to pass a promised ACA replacement that would preserve the law's ban on insurers denying coverage based on a person's medical history.

+The RNC also noted that Obama pledged repeatedly in his first term that the new law would allow anyone to keep his existing private coverage.
+In fact, minimum coverage standards in the law did effectively force some policyholders to obtain different plans.

-For Trump, meanwhile, Gallup has measured just three net positive approval ratings during three-plus years in office, all coming in the thick of Democrats’ presidential primary fight this year and none of them higher than 4 percentage points.
+For Trump, meanwhile, Gallup has measured just three net positive approval ratings during his three-plus years in office, all coming earlier this year and none of them higher than 4 percentage points.

-Trump’s reelection campaign didn’t immediately respond to a request for comment after the Biden video’s release.

 (0) comments